ocgabs/BLZ_SURGE/README.md

 Once the python environment and process manager are installed the framework is ready to go, however the system requires some initial setup steps to reflect the new install location, these are:

--Populate INPUTS folder
+- Populate INPUTS folder
--Amend configuration files
+- Amend configuration files
--Generate weighting files
+- Generate weighting files
--set processor options
+- set processor options

 Populating INPUTS folder
 -------------------------